 Laser Welding System for Rail Car Panels

-Welding together strips of corrugated steel into large wall panels for rail cars can be a difficult task in a fast paced production environment.
-The assemblies also had to contain a window frames, and also vertical beams and side pillars, during the welding process.
+Welding together strips of corrugated steel into large wall panels for rail cars can be a difficult task in a fast-paced production environment.
+The assemblies also had to contain window frames, and also vertical beams and side pillars, during the welding process.
 With a shortage of skilled labor, this firm chose to use robotic automation for the welding operations during this production.

 The operation begins when the operators load the locating and clamping bars into the top frame.
 Once the top frame is setup for a given part number, the operators load the stiffeners and window frame parts upside down into the grid.
 Then the operators load the upper and lower wall plates on top of the stiffeners and window frame parts.
 The hard-coated anodized backing plate is lifted up from the table with a crane and flipped 180 degrees and placed on the top frame.
 The sandwiched top frame and backing plate are then flipped again back onto the top of the cart.
 The upper and lower plates are held in place by a vacuum.